3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 This technique is called **The Bit Banging**.

-So, let's assume, that we have some board with a chip, i.e. STM32 series, which is very popular, and a binary image, which we want to be flashed on it.
+So, let's assume, that we have some board with a chip, i.e. STM32 series, which is very popular, and a binary image, which will be used for firmware upgrade.
 To do it, at the very beginning we need some software that provides us a way to manipulate the state of RTE pins as if they were pins of a programmer.
-As we prefer open source we used OpenOCD (Open-On-Chip_Debbuger).
+As we prefer open source we used OpenOCD (Open-On-Chip-Debbuger).
 This is a well-developed tool for such jobs, but, unfortunately, it doesn't support Orange Pi Zero.
-And this is our microcomputer assembled with RTE.
+And this is our microcomputer attached to RTE.

 It doesn't support it YET.

+## How?

 After compiling OpenOCD and all the required libraries on Orange Pi Zero we've compared pinout of it with the pinout of Raspberry Pi 1, which on the first